Skip to content

-Monitor and control all your Claude Code sessions from one place.
+Monitor and control all your Claude Code sessions — built for both humans and agents.

 Unlike other Claude Code management tools that require you to launch sessions from within their app, c9watch doesn't care where you start your sessions.
 It discovers them automatically by scanning running processes at the OS level.